George F. Carter: Criticism of dating

 Critics quickly refuted Bada's results.
 When using amino acid racemization to date bones, one must know the approximate temperature the bones were exposed to while buried.
 Additionally, the stratigraphy of the bones suggested dates around 10,000 years ago rather than 70,000.

-In December 1984, Bada came forward and retracted all the dates of bones gleaned from amino acid racemization.
+In December 1984, Bada came forward and retracted all the dates of bones gleaned from amino acid dating.
 Newer methods of dating, such as accelerator mass spectrometry gave the same bones dates of less than 10,000 years.

 Hyperdiffusionism

 Carter was a proponent of hyperdiffusionism, or the theory that all major inventions and cultures can be traced back to one original culture.
 For example, in Pleistocene Man at San Diego, Carter proposes that the lithic technology found in Southern California was brought there from Asia.
 Carter thought that ancient people had reached the New World by boat and spread their technologies and cultures to the Native Americans already living there.
 He cites Hannes Lindemann's solo crossing of the Atlantic in a dugout canoe as evidence that humans could in fact have made the same journey in past.
 Carter also mentions the Polynesians' and Vikings' maritime abilities as support.

 Carter believed that independent invention of the same item was a rarity.
 He claimed that the probability of something being independently invented was fifty percent.
 Therefore, the probably of the same thing being independently invented elsewhere was twenty-five percent.
 This meant that the probability of humans independently inventing the same tools all over the world was very low.